 Click on the application’s launch button at bottom left corner, then search for google chrome.
 You will see the chrome launcher icon as below:

-Click the launcher icon to start Google chrome application.
+Click the launcher icon to start the Google Chrome application.

 All done, enjoy browsing with the power of Google chrome.

-In this tutorial, you have found the instructions to install Google chrome web browser on Ubuntu 19.04 LTS system.
+In this tutorial, you have found the instructions to install the Google Chrome web browser on Ubuntu 18.04 LTS systems.